ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-limits.md

 There is a special case with the math library trigonometry and transcendental functions (like `sin`, `cos`, `exp`, etc).
 There is work underway to enable these functions to be autovectorized, as the compiler will use their vectorized counterparts in the `mathvec` library (`libmvec`).

-The loop below is *already autovectorized* in current gcc trunk for Arm (note you have to add `-Ofast` to the compilation flags to enable autovectorization):
+The loop below is *already autovectorized* in current gcc trunk for Arm (note, you have to add `-Ofast` to the compilation flags to enable autovectorization):

 ```C
 void addfunc(float *restrict C, float *A, float *B, size_t N) {